dl1bz/svxlinkdb4rptr/README.md

 ---
 ## Statement 12/15/23

 I have decided not to continue with this project.
-So there will be no update to running with PHP8.
+So there will be **no update to running with PHP8**.
 According to my own analysis, the effort required to adapt everything to PHP8 is too extensive for me.
 Another reason is the lack of time.
 I'm currently tied up in other projects, so I won't be continuing this one anymore, not now - not later.
 You can take the code and do it by yourself if needed.
 Feel free with it.
 Good luck.
-I'm out.
+Thanks to everyone who supported this project.
+I'm out now.

 73 Heiko, DL1BZ
 ---